helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 - 0.25 - the device has successfully self-asserted its location via the mobile app
 - 0.75 - the device has successfully self-asserted its location via the mobile app and the location has been successfully validated by the network using a 3rd party service as described in section 3.1.1.2
-- 1.00 - the device has successfully self-asserted its location via the mobile app, the location has been successfully validated by the network, and at least one mapping validation event on the access point has been successfully registered in the past 7 days.
+- 1.00 - the device has successfully self-asserted its location via the mobile app, the location has been successfully validated by the network and is deemed to be within 100 meters of the asserted on-chain location and at least one mapping validation event on the access point has been successfully registered in the past 7 days.

 In order for the Wi-Fi access point to be eligible for boosted hex rewards as described in [HIP84](https://github.com/helium/HIP/blob/main/0084-service-provider-hex-boosting.md) the location trust score needs to be 0.75 or higher.